-- The person responsible for overseeing the provision for children with SEN is The Executive Head Teacher Mrs Jackie Moss. - The person co-ordinating the day to day provision of education for pupils with SEN is The SENCo Miss Kathryn Harby. - Specialist intervention is provided through Speech and Language Therapists, Think Children, School Nurse, Educational Psychologist, SFSS support teachers, Occupational Therapist etc. Children are supported by the class teacher and Teaching Assistants. - Teachers are responsible for the progress of children with SEN during the time they are in their class.
+- The person responsible for overseeing the provision for children with SEN is the Head Teacher Catherine Turner. - The person co-ordinating the day to day provision of education for pupils with SEN is The SENCo Mrs Kathrin Barnett. - Specialist intervention is provided through Speech and Language Therapists, Think Children, School Nurse, Educational Psychologist, SFSS support teachers, Occupational Therapist etc. Children are supported by the class teacher and Teaching Assistants. - Teachers are responsible for the progress of children with SEN during the time they are in their class.
 It is their responsibility to direct support staff to support the needs of these pupils in order that they make at least expected progress. - Governors are responsible for monitoring the provision and progress for pupils with SEN in the school as a whole, the effectiveness of the SEN policy and the school's SEN work.
 This will be reported annually to parents.